Uncovering Afghanistan’s Musical Soundscape

-In a conversation that bridges continents, memories, and generations, I had the privilege of speaking with researcher Dr. Mejgan Massoumi to explore the living history of Afghan music and radio.
-Our discussion explored Afghanistan’s cultural golden age of the 1960s and 1970s, through years of censorship, conflict, migration, and into the resilient present—where music continues to pulse in Afghan communities around the world.
+That was the question posed to Professor Mejgan Massoumi.
+A conversation that bridges continents, memories, and generations, Dr. Massoumi explored the living history of Afghan music and radio.
+Our discussion explored Afghanistan’s cultural golden age of the 1960s and 1970s, through years of censorship, conflict, migration, and into the resilient present where music continues to pulse in Afghan communities around the world.

 For Dr. Massoumi, the story began far from music.
 Trained in architecture and urban planning in hopes of going to Afghanistan and helping with the physical reconstruction of the country, she found herself drawn toward the soundscape of Afghanistan through her academic journey, particularly radio.
 Her research revealed that radio was not merely entertainment; it was a national connective tissue.